theonlyladybug/saev/saev/preprint.md

     6.1.
 Limitations
     6.2.
 Societal implications
     6.3.
 Future work

+## List of Figures

+1. Hook figure: Full width explanatory figure that shows an overview of how we can use SAEs to interpret vision models and then intervene on that explanation and see how model predictions change.
+Status: visual outline
+2. CLIP vs DINOv2: Full width figure demonstrating that CLIP learns semntically abstract visual features like "human teeth" across different visual styles, while DINOv2 does not.
+Status: visual outline
+3. CLIP vs BioCLIP: Full width figure demonstrating some difference in CLIP and BioCLIP's learned features.
+Status: untouched.
+4. Semantic segmentation: Full width figure demonstrating that we can suppress features.
+Status: untouched
+5. Image-text matching: Full width figure demonstrating how you can manipulate fine-grained zero-shot classification with SAEs.
+Status: untouched
+6. Image generation: Full width figure.
+Status: untouched
+7. Image captioning: Full width figure.
+Status: untouched

 I also want to build some interactive dashboards and tools to demonstrate that this stuff works.